 If the above three are elevated, then the blood and cells are saturated with iron, and it isn’t being used properly by your body.
 This could be attributed to liver or thyroid issues, B12 or folate deficiency.
 We shouldn’t supplement with iron until we understand these values.

-If the % iron saturation and TIBC are low and serum iron is normal or low along with low ferritin, then it may be ideal to start supplementing with iron.
-These values can be checked every 6 weeks.
+If the %Sat and TIBC are low and serum iron is normal or low along with low ferritin, then it may be ideal to start supplementing with iron.
+These values can be checked every six weeks.

 Related articles you may like: